DevExpress-Examples/wpf-lightweight-themes-performance-tests/README.md

 <!-- default badges end -->
 # WPF Lightweight Themes - Performance Tests

-In v23.1, we optimize our existing themes and introduced new lightweight themes that are optimized for speed and memory consumption.
+In v23.1, we optimized our existing themes and introduced new lightweight themes that are designed to enhance the startup speed and memory consumption.
 This sample application allows you to test our performance enhancements on your machine.

 ## Solution Structure